openshift/oc-mirror/docs/design/workflows.md

 ### Heads-Only

 The heads-only workflow is the default for both catalog and platform content types.
 This workflow, when initially publishing an imageset, will only mirror the channel heads for each content type.
-On the subsequent runs, the latest versions will be mirrored.
+On the subsequent runs, bundles will be mirrored from the previous channel head to the current channel head.

 Heads-only is the default workflow and is controlled by the `full` key, which is set to false by default.